ndegroot/notes/docs/blog/Publish your Obsidian note.md

 ## Security risk!

 But do you want all attachments in your repo?
 Note that your repo is defaulting to 'Public'.
 Even after you change that to 'private' see he [docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility) Maybe you don't want to upload all your attachments to GitHub.
 (Unless you really want an extra backup.)
-It's better to only add the images you really need in your published note.
+It's better to only add the images you really need in your published notes.
 One way of doing this is to put your attachments in a folder 'private' inside your attachments folder and exclude that folder from your repo.
 To do that add a line to the .gitignore file

 ``` .gitignore file